Royal Bluebell

 In November of 1981 a committee was formed to recommend a suitable floral emblem for the Australian Capital Territory.

-The Royal Bluebell was officially proclaimed the Australian Capital Territory Floral Emblem on the 26th of May 1982
+The Royal Bluebell was officially proclaimed the Floral Emblem of the Australian Capital Territory

 They are protected and should not be picked or collected.